AgainPsychoX/AquariumController/README.md

 		+ Can't really work after restarting offline without it.
 		+ Allow to start without it if there is internet access.
 		+ Option to allow to start without time at all, a bit unsafe, but better than nothing in edge scenario.
++ Rewrite water refilling code, why have I used shifting registers instead counting again?
++ Prevent pump running endlessly when no water in either of tanks.
 + Include more stuff on the cloud log
 	+ ~~Uptime~~ (done, but would roll over at )
 	+ ~~Memory usage, free heap, heap fragmentation~~